moov-io/iso8583/README.md

 ## Go library

-This project uses [Go Modules](https://go.dev/blog/using-go-modules) and Go v1.18 or newer.
+This project uses [Go Modules](https://go.dev/blog/using-go-modules).
 See [Golang's install instructions](https://golang.org/doc/install) for help in setting up Go.
 You can download the source code and we offer [tagged and released versions](https://github.com/moov-io/iso8583/releases/latest) as well.
 We highly recommend you use a tagged release for production.

+## Go version support policy

+### Always Up-to-Date, Never Left Behind

+While we strive to embrace the latest language enhancements, we also appreciate the need for a certain degree of backward compatibility.
+We understand that not everyone can update to the latest version immediately.
+Our philosophy is to move forward and embrace the new, but without leaving anyone immediately behind.

+#### Which versions do we support now?

+As of today, we are supporting:

+1. Go 1.20 (current version)
+2. Go 1.19 (previous version)

+#### What does this mean for you?

+Whenever a new version of Go is released, we will update our systems and ensure that our project remains fully compatible with it.
+At the same time, we will continue to support the previous version.
+However, once a new version is released, the 'previous previous' version will no longer be officially supported.

+#### Continuous Integration and Version Support

+To ensure our promise of support for these versions, we've configured our GitHub CI actions to test our code with both the current and previous versions of Go.
+This means you can feel confident that the project will work as expected if you're using either of these versions.

+#### Updates and Changes

+We recommend that you keep an eye on our repository for any updates or changes to our version support policy.
+We'll always make sure to announce any upcoming changes in advance to give you plenty of time to update your Go version, if necessary.

 ### Installation